zjlukan/Facial-Tracking-and-Emotion-Recognition-Using-Neural-Networks/README.md

 uv pip install -r requirements.txt
 ```

-# Running the app via a Docker image:
+# Running the app via a Docker image
 Download the image on docker hub:

 Or run the Dockerfile to create an image: